hyintell/topicx/README.md

 # Is Neural Topic Modelling Better than Clustering?
 An Empirical Study on Clustering with Contextual Embeddings for Topics
-This is the official repository of NAACL 2022 paper "*Is Neural Topic Modelling Better than Clustering?
+This is the official repository of the NAACL 2022 paper "*Is Neural Topic Modelling Better than Clustering?
 An Empirical Study on Clustering with Contextual Embeddings for Topics*".

 Paper is available at [Placeholder](https://google.com).